Aringan0323/Coin-Expanse/README.md

 ```

 This will start the server on `localhost:3000`.
 The port number can be changed by adding `-p xxxx`, where `xxxx` is some other port number (does not have to be 4 digits).

+### If MDBootstrap is not working

+- Go to `./app/javascript/packs/application.js` and comment any lines that throw errors in the browser console.
+- Reload the page to recompile webpacker.
+- Uncomment the lines that you commented out previously and reload the page once more.